jamesl33/goamt/README.md

 more files.
 Note that these log statements may be interlaced since both files were being transcoded concurrently.

-Interrogating the database once again shows that a transcoded timestamp has been updated; these media file will not be re-transcoded by goamt.
+Interrogating the database once again shows that a transcoded timestamp has been updated/populated;
+these media file will not be re-transcoded by goamt.
 The entry will remain to allow rename detection to function as expected.

 ```sh
 $ sqlite3 goamt.db 'select * from library;'